 I write to call on you to immediately implement the transition plan to move the native forest logging industry out of our forests.

 I welcome your commitment to phase out native forest logging.
 However, 2030 is too far away.
-Please act now to protect our remaining forests and support workers through the inevitable changes that are coming to this industry.
+Please act now to protect our remaining forests and support workers through the inevitable changes that are coming to this industry and stop the plan to open 59 areas to salvage logging.

 (the more you personalise your email, the more impact it will have).